 Ok, enough weird family analogies for now.
 Let’s talk dips and discover everything about them related to calisthenics – from their uses to the mistakes many do, and finally to how to progress from no dips to Bulgarian Dips.

-First, we’ll start with the unique benefits dips provide!
+First, we’ll start with the unique benefits dips as exercise provide!

 At first sight, dips look really simple: Lower and push back up.

 But in these few seconds much happens!
 Let’s examine the job your scaps do more closely:

 They control the whole movement and move from a depressed position at the top into a retracted one at the bottom – and visa versa.

 While your big chest and triceps muscles might be the main contributors of force they aren’t the star of the show

 Contrary to the traditional fitness approach, the big muscles play a secondary role and will do their job if the scaps work properly.